We use the PGP key D88E42B4, Elastic’s Signing Key, with fingerprint

 file and the installation should work as expected.

 Starting with version 4.1.2, Curator comes with a binary version.
 What this

 really means is that the source is compiled, and all required libraries are

 bundled with the

 curator binary, so there are no conflicts.

-There are separate binary packages for RedHat variants.
-The binary packages resulting from the creation process have been tested on CentOS 6 & 7, with a different binary for each.
-They may work on similar variants and/or derivatives, but they have not been tested.
+The binary packages resulting from the creation process have been tested on Debian 8, and Ubuntu 12.04, 14.04, & 16.04.
+It was also tested on Debian 7, but that failed due to a libc library mismatch.
+This binary package may work on other similar or derivative variants, but they have not been tested.